Cathedral Basilica of the Immaculate Conception (Mobile, Alabama): Construction and improvements

 In 1833, Portier hired Claude Beroujon, a former seminarian turned architect to create a Roman basilica design for the new Immaculate Conception Cathedral.
 Portier laid the cornerstone of the cathedral in 1835.
 However, the financial crisis in the United States known as the Panic of 1837 forced a long delay in the cathedral construction.
 Portier finally consecrated Immaculate Conceptions in 1850.
 However, due to lack of funds, he was unable to construct the portico and towers.

 On May 25, 1865, at the end of the American Civil War, 30 tons of gunpowder ignited inside an ammunition depot operated by the Union Army in Mobile.
 The blast killed 300 people and destroyed much of the town.
-The windows and sashes on the north side of the empty cathedral were blown in by the explosion.
+The explosion also shattered the windows and sashes on the north side of the empty cathedral.